mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.2.0/tutorials/optimisation/optimisation.md

 ### What limits and fees are there?

-Bounding the contracts' complexity is crucial for public blockchains like Tezos.
+Bounding the contracts' complexity is crucial for public blockchains like Mavryk.
 These bounds ensure liveness – the chain's ability to progress and produce new blocks in a reasonable time.

 Limits: